pivotal/docs-tap/getting-started/iterate-new-app-intellij.hbs.md

 supported, but each requires a `Tiltfile` specific to that type of project.

 The Tanzu Java Web App accelerator allows you to choose between Maven and Gradle and includes a `Tiltfile`.
-If you used the accelerator then your project is already set up correctly.
+If you used the accelerator, your project is already set up correctly.

 To verify your project is set up correctly, review the following requirements depending on your chosen build system.